cristianvasquez/prototype-11/readme.md

 # Prototype 11

-Allows to index and query your Notes' RDF from Obsidian.
+Allows indexing and querying your notes' RDF from Obsidian.

 Status: exploration